 Once the pot beeps and it’s done pressure cooking, allow it to do a 25-minute natural pressure release (NPR).
 After 25 minutes, release any steam left in the pot and when the pin drops, open it and be amazed at the beauty!

-We don’t attempt to take the whole roast out of the pot since it is fall apart tender.
-We use some tongs to take out a piece at a time and shred it for the sandwiches.
+We don’t attempt to take the whole roast out of the pot since it is fall-apart tender.
+We use some tongs to take out a small piece at a time and shred it for the sandwiches.

 Next, place two slices of provolone cheese on the bread.
 No need to melt the cheese since the hot meat on top of it will do the job for you.

-Load up the bread with some shredded roast and close the sandwich up.
+Load up the bread with plenty of shredded roast and then close the sandwich up.